cubenicke/Fury/README.md

-/fury ooi - enables Oil of Immolation whenever OoI buff is not up /fury Earthstrike - toggles use of Earthstrike on every cooldown /fury Slayer's Crest  - toggles use of Slayer's Crest on every cooldown /fury Kiss of the Spider - toggles use of KotS on every cooldown /fury ability <name> - toggles the use of abilities.
+/fury ooi - enables Oil of Immolation whenever OoI buff is not up /fury Earthstrike - toggles use of Earthstrike on every cooldown /fury Slayer's Crest  - toggles use of Slayer's Crest on every cooldown /fury kots - toggles use of KotS on every cooldown /fury ability <name> - toggles the use of abilities.
 Must use correct names with capitalization, ie. Heroic Strike, Rend etc.
 ```
 ### Setup commands